Frédéric Lepage: Activities in Asia

+In december 2017, Frédéric Lepage published Bonjour China, a guide of France intended for Chinese tourists, with a preface by Jean-Pierre Raffarin.
+It was published by a consortium: China Light Industry Press, Phoenix, and Hachette/China.
+A version in French was published by Fei Publishing.

+Fréderic Lepage created a professional training structure for French tourism professionals working with Chinese tourists, called Bonjour China Formation.

+In 2016 France Mon Amour was created, a television channel promoting France in China on the VIVA platform.

 Additional information

 Frédéric Lepage is a member of the Institut et du Séminaire Multi-Médias (promotion Jean Renoir).

 Beginning in December 1993, Frédéric Lepage was named to a committee of four experts mandated by the Ministre de la Communication to develop the project Chaîne de la Connaissance launched in 1994 under the name La Cinquième and known today as the channel, France 5.

-As part of his work with the company Le Public Système, Frédéric Lepage was one of the organizers of the Festival mondial du film d’aventure de Manaus (Brazil) for several years.
+As part of his work with the company Le Public Système, Frédéric Lepage was one of the organizers of the Manaus worldwide adventure film festival (Brazil) for several years.
 His company FL Concepts acts as a consultant for a certain number of well-known individuals, groups and public communities on their image and communication strategy.

 Private life

 Frédéric Lepage lives in Paris and Bangkok.

 Over the years he became knowledgeable about China and Southeast Asian civilizations, and he is a member of the Siam Society.